Safely Using Ultrasound for Vascular Access

 - Consider using single-dose, sterile gels19

-Even with professional guidance and clinical education and training, harm caused from peripheral IVs continues to be one of the top patient safety concerns in the United States.
+Even with professional guidance and clinical education and training, harm caused by peripheral IVs continues to be one of the top patient safety concerns in the United States.
 Utilizing ultrasound technology for vascular access interventions can help improve success rates.

 - using a sterile, single-use probe cover that's